Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### An analyst from Cloud Kicks needs to get quick Insights to determine the average sales per day during the past week.What should a consultant recommend?
+### An analyst from Cloud Kicks needs to get quick insights to determine the average sales per day during the past week.
+What should a consultant recommend?

 - [ ] Salesforce flows.
 - [ ] Lightning web component utilizing `Query API`.